Kernix13/markdown-cheatsheet/README.md

 - precede the URL with a hashtag
 - use the exact same text as where you are linking to with
-  - all the text needs to be in lowercase
+  - But all the text needs to be in lowercase
-  - all words connected with a dash (no spaces)
+  - all words need to be connected with a dash (no spaces)

 Here is an example for this section: